Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 }
 ```

-Consider the following linear fill, and the `GradientFill` instance to generate it:
+Consider the following linear fill, as well as the `GradientFill` instance to generate it:

 ![Linear Fill](images/linear_gradient.png)